-Finally, as explained elsewhere, these names can be used for pattern matching, argument capture and "updating."
+Finally, as explained elsewhere, these names can be used for pattern matching, argument cap-

-Class Constraints with class constraints on the type variables, but classes besides the six given above.

-this practice is generally discouraged.
+Class Constraints Data types can be declared with class constraints on the type variables, but this practice is generally discouraged.
 It is generally better to hide the "raw" data constructors using the module system and instead export "smart" constructors which apply appropriate constraints.
 In any case, the syntax used is: